 But then she said look at the hands, at the panels in which hands fill the frame and their attitude tells the story.
 Stark's novel tells us about Parker's hands, but I don't think it focuses on hands nearly as much as Cooke does.
 So thanks, Christa, for opening my eyes to the power of hands.

 A Hendrick's gin and tonic cost $14.24 with tax at Bouchercon 2010's convention hotel in San Francisco; at Noircon's hotel in Philadelphia the cost was $9.90.

-Using the Philadelphia cost as a baseline and assigning it a score of 100, San Francisco's Hendrick's score is 144.
-That is, a Hendrick's and tonic at the Bouchercon hotel cost 44% more than the same drink at the Noircon hotel, nothing to laugh at in these hard times.
+Using the San Francisco cost as a baseline and assigning it a score of 100, Philadelphia's Hendrick's score is 69.5, nothing to laugh at in these hard times.

 What's your city's Hendrick's score?
 (Trust me: You'll enjoy the research.)